Based on research by

-A list of major (and minor) contributors to ship camouflage design in World War I
+An account of major (and lesser) contributors to ship camouflage design in World War I

 British artists who worked with Norman Wilkinson on the design of dazzle-painting schemes (or as dock officers) included Jan Gordon, Cecil King, Julius Olsson, Charles William Wylie, Montague Dawson, Frank Henry Mason, Stephen Spurrier, Edward Wadsworth, Charles Johnson Payne, Oswald Moser,